rebelsky/sams-assorted-musings-reflections/prereg-2017S.md

 I'm sure that there are also other techniques of which I have not heard.

 So, where does all of this lead?
-When I started this essay, I had thought I would be writing mostly about the experience of watching prereg numbers.
-I ended up reflecting much more on what I see as unfairness in the system, particularly for students who are less skilled or experienced at managing systems, but also for students who are in disciplines that are more likely to face enrollment pressures.
+When I started this essay, I was planning to write a short essay which would mostly be about the experience of watching prereg numbers.
+I ended up writing a much longer essay and reflecting much more on what I see as unfairness in the system, particularly for students who are less skilled or experienced at dealing with these kinds of situations [21], but also for students who are in disciplines that are more likely to face enrollment pressures.
 I have no good solutions.
-However, I do wonder whether it's time to revisit our system.
+However, I do think it might be time to revisit our system.

 ---